-Lapland is good for traveling all year around, but if you want to see something extraordinary I would recommend the Ruska-season in the autumn when all the leafs change their colors and changes the landscape to a mighty ocean of different shades of red, yellow, brown and purple.
+Lapland is good for traveling all year around, but if you want to see something extraordinary I would recommend the Ruska-season in the autumn when all the leaves change their colors which changes the landscape to a mighty ocean of different shades of red, yellow, brown and purple.

 Another popular season is during the winter when thick layers of clear white snow covers the nature like a blanket.
 Around Christmas time the sun won’t rise and it is dark all day.
 At this time of the year, light will be provided by the moon and millions of stars reflecting to the snow.
 During cold nights even the Northern lights (Aurora Borealis) might be dancing in the sky.